Ending Is the Beginning: The Mitch Lucker Memorial Show

 Ending Is the Beginning: The Mitch Lucker Memorial Show is a live video album by American deathcore band Suicide Silence.
 It was released on CD/DVD/Blu-ray on February 18, 2014.
-The performance was organized in memorial of founding Suicide Silence vocalist Mitch Lucker, after his death from injuries sustained by a motorcycle accident on November 1, 2012.
+The performance was organized as a memorial to founding Suicide Silence vocalist Mitch Lucker, after his death from injuries sustained by a motorcycle accident on November 1, 2012.
 The title is derived from the title of the opening track of their debut self-titled EP.

 The release was dedicated to late vocalist Mitch Lucker and his daughter, Kenadee Lucker.